• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Brassicaceae family

-This perennial grows in rocky places.
+This perennial plant grows in rocky places.
 Its fruit evokes a pair of glasses.

 • THE MYOSOTIS •